bilfeldt/laravel-route-statistics/README.md

 ### Enable global logging

-This will enable site-wide logging and although being the easiest implementation this might not be what you are looking for.
+This will enable site-wide logging and although being the easiest implementation this might not be exactly what you are looking for (consider only logging relevant routes using the [middleware](#enable-via-middleware) approach below)

 Simply add the `RouteStatistics` middleware as a global middleware in `app/Http/Kernel.php`